In this article

 - Punch in your PAN number and Captcha

 - You will see your CKYC number as shown in the image below

-First-time investors can also start investing by doing eKYC. eKYC is done using Aadhaar Number and is 100% paperless.
+First-time investors can start investing by filling up the eKYC . eKYC is done using the Aadhaar Number and it is 100% paperless.
 Customers need to provide their consent to read Aadhaar data using an OTP (one-time password).

-However, there is a limitation of Aadhaar-based eKYC – Investors can invest only up to Rs 50,000 per annum per fund house.
-Investors who want to invest more after the limit need to do CKYC.
+However, there is a limitation to Aadhaar-based eKYC – Investors can invest only up to Rs 50,000 per annum, per fund house.
+Investors who want to invest more, need to fill up a CKYC.

 Disclaimer: the views expressed here are of the author and do not reflect those of Groww.